By Valerie Newman

 “Whether it is travel, volunteering or paid work, teens need to have somewhere to be each day in order to create some structure,” Damour says.

 So how do parents balance their teens’ need for freedom and relaxation with safety and productivity?
 Seasoned parents suggest sitting down with your adolescents to plan an enjoyable, safe and somewhat active summer experience.
-Issues to tackle might include freedom versus responsibilities, boredom prevention, safety and budgetary limitations and transportation options, but the summer possibilities for teens are endless.
+Issues to tackle might include freedom versus responsibilities, boredom prevention, finding safe summer activities, and budgetary limitations and transportation options.
+But the summer possibilities for teens are endless.

 Summer can be a time for teens to pursue a passion.
 Sixteen-year-old Cole Lange, of New Jersey, loves biking and hopes to turn his passion into a career.
 He will spend the summer traveling from competition to competition.
 Cole’s parents are huge supporters and help me in any way they can.

 “My dad used to race when he was younger, so it runs in the family,” Cole says.
 This summer, I’ll be competing in the A class, the second-fastest you can be without being pro.”

 Summer work also serves many purposes.
 Dan Telljohann from Solon, Ohio, is responsible for his own spending money, so summer is a great time to earn good money.
 But, Dan doesn’t mind his work as a lifeguard; many of his teammates lifeguard with him.